-After college, Sinema became a social worker helping struggling families.
-She soon realized that the problems they came to her with – poverty, homelessness, job loss, abuse – were common to so many families, and that solving these problems meant thinking bigger than one family at a time.
-It required fighting for real change to rebuild an America that works for ALL Americans.
+After college, she became a social worker in the low-income Phoenix community of Sunnyslope.
+She soon realized that the problems families came to her with – poverty, homelessness, job loss, abuse – were common to so many families, and that solving these problems meant thinking bigger than one family at a time.